Ask the expert: ‘Help! I haven’t worked since I graduated in 2015’

 As is usual for me, I would have liked to have had a conversation with you about what you have done since qualifying.
 I would have liked to have known what work you have engaged in, to better understand the transferable skills you have acquired during this period.

-Firstly, if you wish to enter into social work and be employed as a social worker, you will need to gain registration with SWE.
+Firstly, if you wish to enter into social work and be employed as a social worker in England, you will need to gain registration with Social Work England.
 Social work is a protected title; this therefore means it is not legal to call one’s self a social worker or to work as one if you are not registered.
-I would therefore suggest that you look at the website of SWE or speak to one of their advisers to learn about the steps you are required to take to gain registration.

-There are several routes to enter into social work that may be of assistance to you.
-These include finding an employer, usually a local authority who is running a Return to Social Work programme, gather information on their initiatives and where possible, seek acceptance into their programme.
+According to Social Work England’s rules, if you obtained your social work qualification more than five years before applying to register, you must provide evidence of having spent 60 days (at least seven hours a day) updating your skills, knowledge and experience.
+The same requirement applies if you are seeking to restore your registration after more than five years away from social work.

+Social Work England has produced guidance on updating your skills and knowledge, which I advise you read.
+You can update your skills in one of three ways:

+This has enabled them to gain appropriate continuous professional development (CPD) and the employment experience that can assist them to demonstrate that they meet Social Work England’s requirements to gain registration.
+Further, they have found that having a social work qualification has assisted them in gaining alternative employment in these settings.

-You may also wish to explore some of our previous letters which discuss examples of other alternative employment routes including in the NHS, education and in the voluntary sector.
+You may also wish to explore some of our previous ask the expert letters, which discuss examples of other alternative employment routes including in the NHS, education and in the voluntary sector.

 My reason for suggesting that you consider these routes is that you will need to build a CV and personal statement.
-A CV and statement will demonstrate to any potential social work recruiter that you have gained the necessary knowledge, skills and CPD to enter the profession as a social worker in addition to having gained your SWE registration.
+A CV and statement will demonstrate to any potential social work recruiter that you have gained the necessary knowledge, skills and CPD to enter the profession as a social worker in addition to having gained your Social Work England registration.

-I strongly encourage you to attend the upcoming Social Work in the South event on the 22 February 2024, in Winchester if this is in your geographical area.
-Alternatively, look out for similar events that are advertised in Community Care newsletters.
-At these events there are recruiters from local authorities and indeed at Community Care events there are employers from many of the other sectors I have mentioned above.
+I strongly encourage you to attend the upcoming Social Work in the South event on the 22 February 2024, in Winchester, if this is in your geographical area.
+At this event there will be recruiters from local authorities and employers from many of the other sectors I have mentioned above.

 While you may encounter some challenges in gaining employment as a social worker, considering your current circumstances, with determination and endeavour from you, using the routes into social work that I have suggested, you stand every chance of being successful and the Community Care team and I wish you all the best.